Welcome to Miami! Where the weather’s not the only thing that’s hot…

 6. Miami Beach

-Miami Beach is a city and an island, and is the closest you’ll find to the “Miami Vice” stereotype.
+Miami Beach is perhaps the most famous of all of the Miami neighborhoods.
+It’s a city and an island, and is the closest you’ll find to the “Miami Vice” stereotype.
 Art deco architecture, loud music, lots of tourist traps.
 Walk or drive through the famous Ocean Drive in South Beach, and walk through Lincoln Road Mall (a long pedestrian street with lots of shops and restaurants).
 Nice and very “Miami”.

 It’s a cool place for partying; though not the best if you’re looking for a leisurely pace.